sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 The goal of the technique is to achieve the quantum circuit that provides the **best accuracy** on test data, as well as the **smallest ansatz size**.
 As the objective of the fitness function is the test accuracy, we force the circuit to be robust and to **avoid overfitting effects, being quantum classifiers with a high generalization power**.

 * Maximize Accuracy
-* Minimize quantum classifier size
+* Minimize quantum classifier size, in terms of quantum gates, layers and number of qubits, thus, reducing the expressibility of the circuits.
 * Generate an automatic and optimized data encoding in the quantum feature map
 * Optimization of the circuit structure, gates types and its parameters *θ*
 * Find robutness classifiers with a high generalization power